 Locating Your Plumbing Leaks In Phoenix

-Plumbing leaks aren’t always located where the water pools or floods your home.
+Plumbing leaks in Phoenix aren’t always located where the water pools or floods your home.
 Many leaks will travel down a pipe and pool at a lower elevation.
 Since the plumbing system is a large network of pipes, the actual source of the leak can be far away from where you think it is located.

 Leak detection is important to find the location of the leak so it can be repaired.
 You also need to know how much of the pipe needs to be replaced.
 The leak could be at a pipe joint or a whole section could be cracked.
 Fixtures can cause leaks that travel to other areas of the home as well.

 Are the pipes leaking under the slab?
 Is there a broken connection behind the shower fixture?
 Is the leak coming from the toilet?
 Are the walls or ceiling stained?

 Since leaks are hard to find at times, professionals like those at Now Plumbing in Phoenix, AZ use special tools for leak location.
 You may have a freshwater leak or a sewer leak, but either way, they can’t hide from their professional Phoenix plumbers.

 Other than professional leak location service, there are some ways you can detect and locate the general cause of a leak.